RindJLU/Quantum-Data-Compression/README.md

 with eight six-qubit controlled gate.

-### 3. Quantum Data Storing: a dimension-reduced application of QImR.
+### 3. Quantum Data Storing: a dimension-reduced application of FRQI.
 Suppose we storing a list of data instead of a picture, the main difference is that the former has less color dimension.
 A binary number has only two 'colors', black and white.
 This greatly simplifies the quantum representation of binary number, as well as the quantum circuits design.
 Suppose there is a four bit classical number, say 0101, the representation procedure